 Direct Drive & Mono-radial Turbine Power Take-Offs

-Because Climate Change is an existential threat, the Tidal-Wave Drive technology is being offered as an 'open-source' technology.
-With attribution, it is offered freely to all MRE developers around the world!
+Because Climate Change is an existential threat, a decision has been made not to patent the Tidal-Wave technology.
+The Tidal-Wave Drive is being offered as an 'open-source' design.
+With attribution, it is free to all MRE developers or researchers around the world.
 Click HERE to read a full description of the Tidal-Wave Drive.

-To help stimulate the emerging 'Blue Economy', the Hanna Mono-radial wave turbine technology has also been designated as 'open source'.
-It is now available for free to global wave energy developers and manufacturers.
-The fractional scale turbine is ideal for providing low-wattage power to charge batteries on extended mission data collection buoys.
+To help stimulate the emerging 'Blue Economy', another technology will also remain in the Public Domain.
+This is the Hanna Mono-radial wave turbine.
+It is now designated as an 'open source' technology.
+The device was assessed by a DOE-funded CFD study that validated the design as a self-rectifying turbine.
+It is now available to global wave energy developers and manufacturers.
+This fractional scale turbine is ideal for providing low-wattage power to charge batteries on extended mission data collection or surveillance buoys.
 A full size unit will develop utility grade power.
-The Hanna Mono-radial wave turbine harvests energy from the up and down movement of ocean waves by means of the OWC (Oscillating Water Column) principle.
+The Mono-radial wave turbine harvests energy from the up and down movement of ocean waves by means of the OWC (Oscillating Water Column) principle.
 OWC technologies are the most mature and well-studied wave conversion systems in the marine energy sector.

-Both the Hanna Mono-radial turbine and the coaxially-driven OWC turbine can be placed on breakwaters, jetties or floating platforms.
+The open-source Mono-radial turbine and the coaxially-driven turbine can be placed on breakwaters, jetties or floating platforms.
 Environmental studies done on existing shore based OWC installations have resulted in FONSI (Findings of no Significant Impact).
-Hanna shore based power plants will not interfere with marine life, maritime traffic, commercial fishing or recreational activities.
+Installing the turbines on shore based power plants will not interfere with marine life, maritime traffic, commercial fishing or recreational activities.

 wetgen@gmail.com